WyattDilleyASI/testforge-ai/README.md

 <img width="2557" height="1283" alt="MCP_Setup" src="https://github.com/user-attachments/assets/0d4f9823-fcf1-4b1e-bdc1-569c1d859f41" />

-The Admin-only MCP integration page.
-The top section explains the key value proposition: no API key needed, billing goes through the user's own Claude account, and Claude gets full tool access to read requirements, generate test cases, search the KB, and save results directly.
-The Prerequisites section walks through downloading the `mcp-bridge.mjs` bridge script (3 KB, zero dependencies, Node.js 18+) and verifying the TestForge server URL.
-Below that, the MCP Access Tokens panel provides a form to name a token, enter the local path to the bridge script, and generate a token — the full token value is shown only once at creation time.
+The Admin-only MCP integration page, rebuilt as a **4-step wizard** (Prerequisites → Create Token → Configure Claude → Test Connection) optimized for remote server deployments.
+The Prerequisites step explains the value proposition (no API key needed, billing through the user's own Claude account) and walks through downloading the `mcp-bridge.mjs` bridge script and verifying the TestForge server URL.
+The Create Token step provides a form to name a token and enter the local path to the bridge script — the full token value is shown only once at creation time.
+The Configure Claude step provides auto-install terminal commands (PowerShell / bash) and downloadable config files for Claude Desktop, Claude Code, and Claude Web.
+The Test Connection step verifies the integration is working end-to-end.
 Existing tokens are listed in a table with name, masked preview, creation date, last-used timestamp, and a Revoke button.

-After token creation, auto-install terminal commands (PowerShell / bash) and downloadable config files are provided for Claude Desktop, Claude Code, and Claude Web.
+The page also includes a complete **MCP Tools Reference** listing all 15 available tools with descriptions and example prompts, **Example Workflows** demonstrating multi-tool chains (e.g. "Generate test cases for all uncovered requirements and save them"), and a **Troubleshooting** section covering common issues like malformed config JSON, missing tools, expired tokens, and Windows Store config path differences.

 ### Deferred to v2